 What do you do to make sure that everyone is engaged, regardless of business size?

 At times the food industry might face more challenges than other industries, in particular the issue of turnover.
 Having a successful food safety culture means that everyone is involved, despite a number of factors.
 There needs to be an awareness of the hazards and risks that are involved within specific roles and particular to the facility or product.
 In addition to the initial training, you need to make sure that employees retain the information.

 How do you respond in times of crisis and are you able to respond quickly?

 There are many change-management tools to help businesses of all sizes to be agile in dealing with crises.
 Additionally, we have to consider expectations and regulations and fit the culture to these ideals.
 Cultural implications might also come up in this dimension.
 Importing and exporting can change the lens with which we need to view our product and the safety culture behind it.

 Because of evolving science and industry, we need to be able to problem-solve and update our internal culture to match external expectations.
 Using managers to support their team members can help affect change quickly.
 In a recent survey, 43.2% of supervisors reported that they rarely or never receive coaching from managers.
 Keeping your managers as a resource trickles down and impacts workers at all levels.

-These five cultural dimensions work together to form a mindset of food safety culture.
+These five dimensions of food safety culture work together to form a mindset of food safety culture.
 Driving these behaviors can be a lengthy process, but it really is important to your facility’s success.
 You might hit roadblocks along the way because people’s individual experiences can create challenges with truly internalizing this mindset.
 By keeping a consistent commitment to leadership, you can help you bring the importance of food safety culture to life.
 Reinforce your commitment by using tools to increase worker confidence in your food safety’s daily implementation.
 By using your resources to support your employees, recognizing their success, and keeping a consistent message of food safety culture’s importance, you drastically improve your chances for long-term success.